Considering traveling as a couple? As they say, couples who travel together stay together.

 6. Isolate yourselves.

 Now it seems I’m going to directly contradict myself.
 The trip may be all about you two and your relationship, but your couples travel will be enhanced if you expand your party of two a bit now and again.
-A short vacation or honeymoon is an exception…then it is natural and expected to be hyper-focused on your partner.
-But if you’re engaged in long term couples travel, don’t isolate yourselves.
+A short vacation or honeymoon is an exception, or even your first trip as a couple…then it is natural and expected to be hyper-focused on your partner.
+But if you’re engaged in long-term travel, as a couple traveling around the world, try not to isolate yourselves.
 Make sure you take time each week to be social.
 Try and meet other couples.
 Get engaged with the locals.
 Participate in group cooking classes, brewery tours, or city walks.
 All of these things will open up your circle and add so much more to your travel experience.
 It’s sharing those new experiences with your partner that is important.

 7. Fall into a routine.